NLM Reading Room Policy on Photography Requests

 - Use a hand-held camera.

-In order to prevent damage to collection materials, personal digital photographic equipment may be used to photograph collection materials in the Main Reading Room only under the following conditions:
+In order to prevent damage to collection materials, you may use personal digital photographic equipment to photograph collection materials in the Main Reading Room only under the following conditions:

-- Patrons must request permission and show the equipment they intend to use to either Reference Desk or Circulation Desk staff before photos can be taken.
+- You must request permission and show the equipment you intend to use to Information desk staff before taking any photos.

-- Pictures may be taken using available light only.
-The use of flash equipment or portable lighting units is not permitted.
-Tripods and other camera support devices may be used as long as they do not inconvenience other patrons and staff.
+- You can only take pictures using available light.
+We do not permit using flash equipment or portable lighting.
+You may use tripods and other camera support devices as long as they do not inconvenience other patrons and staff.

-- If Reading Room staff determine that photography is disruptive or harmful to the collection materials, the patron will be asked to stop.
+- If NLM staff determines that your photography is disruptive or harmful to the collection materials, we will ask you to stop.

-- Patrons will be allowed to photograph damaged materials in the Collection Access Section, Rm.
-B1 E23, as these materials do not circulate to the Main Reading Room.
-All the same restrictions mentioned above will apply.
+- We will allow you to photograph damaged materials in the Collection Access Section, Rm.
+B1 E23, as these materials do not circulate to the Reading Room.
+The same restrictions mentioned above will apply.

 - Permission to digitally photograph library material does not imply permission to publish or further reproduce the images.
-Responsibility for determination of copyright lies with the patron.
+Responsibility for determination of copyright lies with you.

 History of Medicine (HMD) Materials

-- Patrons wishing to photograph materials in the HMD Collection should consult the HMD Reading Room Photo Policy.
+- If you wish to photograph materials in the HMD Collection, consult the HMD Reading Room Photo Policy.